rjreed/sketchdb/README.md

 **Parameters:**

-table_name: The name of the table to create (as a string)
+*table_name:* The name of the table to create (as a string)

 **Return value:** Returns a Promise.
-When resolved, Promise returns
+When resolved, Promise returns true.
+On rejection, Promise returns the error.

 **Example usage:**
 ```javascript